Beegie01/TransApp/README.md

-# TRANSAPP (CLI & GUI) - An application for multifaceted transactions
+# TRANSAPP (CLI & GUI) - An application for multifaceted business transactions

 This is an application for entering records from daily business operations.
+Users can only use the app through user account(s) Through user authentication, records are better organized per user

 The app consists of 5 main sections (menus):
 a.
 INVENTORY - for products records